 - Emergency Fund – It is a little less than where I would like it, but I don’t calculate it in terms of monthly expenditures.
 Rather I think to myself how much cash would I really need if an emergency happens.

-- My 401(k) – My 401(k) is terrible with high fees for shit mutual funds, but where else am I getting a match on my money.
+- My 401(k) – My 401(k) is terrible with high fees for garbage mutual funds, but where else am I getting a match on my money.
 I am not one to turn down free cash.
 I decided earlier this year that I was going to change my allocation to brace for the inevitable bear market, I am going to continue to accumulate cash for at least a month or two in 2018.

 - My Law School Loans – Despite being almost 35 years old I have a significant amount of law school loans left.
 They are locked in at 3.5%, so what’s the rush to pay them off?

 - My Mortgage – I live on Long Island (and it’s on, not in) so the odds of me ever prepaying this down, especially with a 3.375% 30yr fixed is unrealistic.

 - Credit Cards – My favorite card is my American Express Premier Gold Card, whose fee I fight every year.
 I also have some minor outstanding balances that I’ll just pay down slowly.